VinsiInnovation/revealjs-sockets-notes/README.md

 1. For NodeJS you have to install [node.js](http://nodejs.org/download/).
 Don't forget to select to add node to the path !

-**It is important that you have the right to write on the directory where the reveal presentation is, because the server will write some files on your File System.**
+**It is important that you have the right to write on the directory where the reveal presentation is, because the server will write some files on your File System. _Write rights must be granted on the reveal presentation directory to left the remote control operate._**

 ### Install

 1. Download or clone the repository.
-2. Copy this directory into : 'YourRevealPresentation/plugin/sockets-notes'
+2. Copy it into : 'YourRevealPresentation/plugin/sockets-notes'

 ### Init, the project

-A init.bat or init.sh was write to help you to init the project
+The init.bat (or init.sh) helps you init the project

 1. Go to 'YourRevealPresentation/plugin/sockets-notes'
 2. run 'init.bat' or 'init.sh'